Zulko/moviepy/docs/install.rst

 For advanced image processing you will need one or several of these packages.
 For instance using the method ``clip.resize`` requires that at least one of Scipy, PIL, Pillow or OpenCV are installed.

 - The Python Imaging Library (PIL) or, better, its branch Pillow_ .
-- Scipy_ for tracking, segmenting, etc., and can be used for resizing video clips if PIL and OpenCV aren't installed on your computer.
+- Scipy_ is needed for tracking, segmenting, etc., and can be used for resizing video clips if PIL and OpenCV aren't installed on your computer.
 - `Scikit Image`_ may be needed for some advanced image manipulation.
 - `OpenCV`_ (provides the package ``cv2``) may be needed for some advanced image manipulation.